DanielSnor/Zpravobot.news/DOCS/Known Errors.md

 ### Fix-2024-02: Ampersands in URLs
 Even though this problem was solved, it returns - at minimum in image URLs.
 (Problém identifikován: v URL obrázku je místo znaku & řetězec `&amp;`.
 Asi by stačilo tento řetězec v URL nahradit řetězcem `%26`)

+### Fix-2024-01: trimContentEndEllipsis()
+Function trimContentEndEllipsis() does not work at this moment.

+### Fix-2024-05: isCommercialInPost()
+Function isCommercialInPost() works fine for Nitter, but not for RSS.
+Need to rewrite.
+(musíme to vymyslet jinak - možná getContent a změna proměnné?!, potom isCommerciaInPost?)

 ### Millions of old bugs before the repo was started...d8-D